scalameta/lsp4s/README.md

 dependency footprint than lsp4s.
 It's used by the official Java Language Server and is actively maintained.
 Before starting lsp4s, we made several attempts to use lsp4j but encountered cryptic runtime-reflection errors that we struggled to resolve.
-The focus on compile-time safety in lsp4s is partly motivated by this experience.
+The emphasis in lsp4s on compile-time is partly motivated by this experience.

 For a Scala alternative, there is [dragos-vscode-scala][] that builds on top of